Two lucky savers who put their money into premium bonds have won a million pounds each, after the latest NS&I prize draw was announced.

 There are three main factors that determine how many prizes are given out each month: the prize fund rate, the size of the pool and the NS&I's own rules.

 The prize fund rate determines how much you are likely to win over the course of a year.
 Essentially, it represents the return a person of average luck might expect on their bond holdings.

 Each month, the NS&I will set the number of prizes to ensure this average return is possible.
 So, when the prize fund rate goes up, so does the total number of prizes.

-For example, in December 2017, the NS&I passed on the Bank of England rate increase of 0.25% to its savers and the number of total prizes jumped by 556,060.
+For example, in December 2017, the of 0.25% to its savers and the number of total prizes jumped by 556,060.
 The increase was especially noticeable among the £50,000 band, which doubled from five prizes to 10.